xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 where `F` is a fixed nonnegative function such that:

-* `Tension_DS(m)` is small only when the time, space, information requirement, and model capacity observables are mutually coherent.
+* `Tension_DS(m)` is small only when the time, space, information requirement, and model capacity observables are mutually coherent, according to the encoding class.
 * `Tension_DS(m)` grows when any of these observables is in serious conflict with the others.

+The specific forms of `H`, `J`, and `F` are fixed for this encoding version.
+They cannot be adjusted after looking at particular designs or benchmark results.
+This is an explicit requirement of the TU Encoding and Fairness Charter.

 ### 3.5 Singular set and domain restrictions